geoscixyz/gpg/content/seismic/reflection/seismic_reflection_static_corrections.rst

 	:align: right
 	:scale: 120 %

 Consider the need for (1).
 Common midpoint shot receiver pairs acquire data on an irregular interface (right figures, top panel).
-Time differences are caused because of extra travel time associated with elevation of source and receiever.
+Time differences are caused because of extra travel time associated with elevation of source and receiver.
 As a result reflections observed on the CMP gather will not have a hyperbolic form and they will not be amenable to normal CMP processing (bottom panel).

 .. figure:: ./images/irregular_surface_and_CMP.gif